amnic-madhuri/taghive-assignment/README.md

 To deploy the services into Local cluster, below are the files created with required changes

 - Created Dockerfile for each service , used multilayer image to seperate build and deployment
-- Created python virtual environment to setup dependencies as per the owsap best practices
+- Created python virtual environment to setup dependencies as per the owasp best practices
-- Created non root user and executed the application with that user as per the owsap best practices
+- Created non root user and executed the application with that user as per the owasp best practices
-- Created wsgi.py for each service and used gunicorn http server in Dockerfile as per the owsap best practices
+- Created wsgi.py for each service and used gunicorn http server in Dockerfile as per the owasp best practices
 - Created deployment manifest files for each service to deploy the services into local cluster
 - Created Taskfile.ym with tasks to execute build, scan , deploy in one go
 - Updated app-b service code to create database with table and rows which are mentioned in schema.sql